 Build Header Config

-allowed.
-This contains Mill configuration that needs to take effect before the
+This contains Mill configuration that needs to take effect before the body of the

 //| mill-version: {mill-version}